Michael Amott: Biography

 Amott was born in Halmstad, Sweden, to a British father and Swedish mother.
 Soon after his birth the family moved to England where Amott lived the first five years of his life, after which they moved back to Sweden.

-Amott began playing guitar as a young teenager, learning to play by copying hardcore punk and heavy metal out of his record collection.
-Amott soon went to a new level with his playing and became influenced by players such as Tony Iommi, Frank Marino, Michael Schenker, Kerry King, Dave Mustaine, Ritchie Blackmore, Glenn Tipton, Adrian Smith, and Uli Jon Roth.
-He has stated in guitar magazines that he has a preference for pentatonics.

 Amott co-formed the death metal band Carnage in 1988 with singer Johan Liiva, and released two widely traded cassette demos, gaining instant underground interest.
 Plagued by constant lineup changes, Carnage eventually recorded their only album Dark Recollections with Amott as the sole original member, but by the time the album came out on Necrosis records in 1990, the band was broken up.

 Soon afterwards, Amott was recruited by Carcass in 1990, and released the seminal album Necroticism – Descanting the Insalubrious in 1991.
-The band would go on to release their highest selling album, Heartwork (Columbia/Sony), in 1993, helping to define what is now known as melodic death metal.
+The band went on to release their highest selling album, Heartwork (Columbia/Sony), in 1993, helping to define what is now known as melodic death metal.

 Amott left Carcass in 1993, and decided to form a classic rock influenced band, Spiritual Beggars.
 The band released their debut album Spiritual Beggars in 1994, which led to a European record deal with Music for Nations, who released Another Way to Shine in 1996.

 Still heavily into extreme metal, Amott formed a new melodic death metal project in the same vein as Carcass, whose Heartwork album was now considered a death metal masterpiece.
 Amott contacted original Carnage vocalist Johan Liiva, as well as his younger brother Christopher Amott, who was attending music school at the time, and put together Arch Enemy.
 Featuring then session drummer Daniel Erlandsson, the band's first album Black Earth was originally intended to be a one-off project, but the album's first single, "Bury Me An Angel" received unexpected airplay on Japan's MTV Rocks! program, and in 1997 Arch Enemy was signed by major Japanese label Toy's Factory, and invited to tour Japan.
 Amott decided to put a full band together, recruiting drummer Peter Wildoer (Darkane), and bassist Martin Bengtsson.

 After the Japanese tour, Amott returned to Spiritual Beggars and released Mantra III early in 1998, now featuring Per Wiberg on keyboards.
 In April the same year, Arch Enemy returned with Stigmata, their first album released outside Japan, now on Century Media records.
 The album would prove to be a critical success, and Arch Enemy toured for the better part of the year.
 Later the same year Amott also contributed guitars to the Candlemass album Dactylis Glomerata.